scientific-python/scientific-python.org/content/en/community/ways-to-contribute.md

 4. Label issues correctly by adding tags to them.
 This usually requires triage rights but you can just ask for them!

-### Reviewing PRs:
+### Reviewing PRs

 Pull requests are the way in which OS projects add new code to their codebase.
 You can help even if you’re not familiar with it by:

-1.
-Summarizing discussions in PR’s so that new contributors can be aware of the main points without reading the whole thread.
+1. Summarizing discussions in PR’s so that new contributors can be aware of the main points without reading the whole thread.
-2.
-Test proposed changes in PR’s to make sure they don’t break any other functionality.
+2. Test proposed changes in PR’s to make sure they don’t break any other functionality.

-### Improving documentation:
+### Improving documentation

 Documentation is crucial to every open source project since it is the way in which users can learn everything about it.
 One way to contribute to a project is by improving it’s documentation.
 This doesn’t mean you need to write new documentation (which you can by following the docs contributing guide), but there are other ways you can help.

 1. Many projects have tutorials which you can review and report confusing or missing parts.
 2. Find typos and minor errors in docs and report them in the docs repository issue tracker.
 3. If you feel like creating your own content, you can write your own guides and tutorials.
 There are several materials you can produce: how-to’s, deep-dive explanations, examples, notebooks, videos, etc...
 4. Improving docstrings within the code, and improving documentation style and design is also helpful.

-### Translations:
+### Translations

 Most Open source projects are developed in English, but many use platforms to translate their interface, webpage, or documentation.
 If you speak another language and feel comfortable translating, this is a way you can help.